widelands/widelands/doc/sphinx/source/tutorial.rst

 therefore we want to have the map as a plain directory, so that we can easily add new scripting files.
 There are two ways to achieve this:

-   1. Set the nozip option in the advanced options inside of Widelands.
+   1. In the widelands main menu open the tab *"Options → Saving"* and uncheck the option *"Compress widelands data files..."*.
 Widelands will now save maps (and savegames) as plain directories.

    2. Manually unpack the zip file.
 To do this, do the following:

       1. Rename the file: ``map.wmf``-> ``map.zip``